Summer Short-Term Trainee Program

 The length of the training period is up to 12 weeks.
 A stipend of $6,459 is available (12 weeks).

-To apply, please email your (1) academic transcript(s), (2) CV/resume, (3) name/email address of two recommenders, (4) and a statement describing your background and your interest in this training opportunity to Toni Porterfield at firstname.lastname@example.org.
+To apply, please complete the application listed at https://apply-intern.dbmi.pitt.edu.
+Upload a copy of your transcript, CV/resume, and a statement describing your background and your interest in this training opportunity.
+You will need to list at least two recommenders.
 The Department expects that after acceptance, each student will develop and refine a summer project idea through discussions with his or her faculty mentor.